aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/slicer/_index.md

 ### setNumberOfColumns(number) {#setNumberOfColumns-number-}

 <b>@deprecated.</b> Please use the 'numberOfColumns' property instead.
 Returns or sets the number of columns in the specified slicer.
+The default value is 1.

 ```javascript
 setNumberOfColumns(value: number) : void;